mihaelacoste/PHD-Natural-Disasters/README.md

 Code for PhD Thesis: .................

+# GBQ Queries
+The GBQ_Queries_Doctorate.ipynb file contains queries performed on the database to identify prolific users, locations, most frequently used hashtags, co-occurring hashtags, caption length and engagement metrics

 # Hashtag co-occurrence
 To view the co-occurrence network of hashtags, the files alluvioneemiliaromagna.json, australianwildfires.json and earthquaketurkey.json should be opened in https://app.vosviewer.com/ in the top right corner under Open